kellerkinderDE/devenv-shopware/README.md

 # Kellerkinder devenv

 devenv provides a reproducible and declarative local development environment for our [Shopware](https://www.shopware.com) projects.
-It uses the nix package system to provide native packages for all our required services.
-This environment is tightly tailored to the needs of our team members working on various projects with [Shopware 6](https://www.shopware.com).
+It uses the [Nix package system](https://nixos.org/) to provide native packages for all our required services.
+This environment is tightly tailored to the needs of our team members working on various projects with Shopware 6.

 ### Notable Features:
 - Overrides Shopware's default mailer configuration to use [MailHog](https://github.com/mailhog/MailHog)
 - Provides helper functions to clear caches
 - Enables XDebug without a performance impact when not using it
 - Easily configurable PHP Version
-- Inherits all default devenv Features and Services
+- Inherits all default devenv features and services

 ### More Information:
 - https://devenv.sh/